hasnamesce/hasnamesce.github.io/README.md

 ## FABLAB
 A Fablab is equipped with an array of flexible computer-controlled tools that cover several different length scales and various materi ,with the aim to make "almost anything".This include technology-enabled products generally perceived as limited to mass production.
 ## FABLAB AT MECSE
-Fablab at mesce consist of
+Fablab at mesce consist of 3D printer,CNC,Laser cutter etc..
-->3D printer
-->CNC
-->Laser cutter etc..
 ## DAY 1
 -We had an introductory talk on Fablab by our trainer Mr.muhammed jaseel.
--Simple homeworks were given to us like creating accounts in GitHub,Instructables,Thingiverse,vimeo,GrabCAD,etc..
+Simple homeworks were given to us like creating accounts in GitHub,Instructables,Thingiverse,vimeo,GrabCAD,etc..
 ## DAY 2
-### -Installed softwares required
-## -We learnt about how to document our work using Github pages.
+Installed softwares required and We learnt about how to document our work using Github pages.